Lost-Outpost/arcanaeum/README.md

 You can browse the full list contents [here](https://loadorderlibrary.com/lists/sovngarde-a-dragonborns-legacy) if you want to know exactly what you're getting.

-You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

 ## Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to adjust settings with systems this low but it should run fine and still look great!